alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 In these examples, we are forced to know **how** to update each structure procedurally.
 For a List, we have to call Add; for the String we can update it in place; for the Dictionary, we have to iterate over keys and update each entry.
 We have to know it’s a List beforehand to know to use foreach.
 We have to know it’s just a string to append another string to it.
 We have to know it’s a Dictionary to know how to iterate and update its keys.

 With monads, you delegate the control flow to the monad itself, the monad knows how to update its underlying value(s).
-Recall that even the simplest monads (essentially containers) **must implement two methods to be monads (Unit and flatMap) and must follow three monad laws.**
+Recall that even the simplest monads **must implement two methods to be monads (Unit and flatMap) and must follow three monad laws.**

 ### Unit